planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 Full screen
 -----------

-A button to toggle the full screen mode.
+Adds a button to the web app to toggle full-screen mode.

 .. figure:: img/fullscreen.png

-   Full screen button
+   Full-screen button

 There are no configurable properties for this control.